Difference between revisions of "Lawrence Jasi" - Pindula

 1) haulage truck companies whose trucks carried copper exports from DRC and Zambia to South Africa and returned empty;

-2) ZIMRA ofcials at Beitbridge border post that prepared falsifed paperwork that claimed the trucks were carrying maize from South Africa;
+2) ZIMRA officials at Beitbridge border post that prepared falsified paperwork that claimed the trucks were carrying maize from South Africa;

 and